Skimmeroni/Appunti/AI4ST/Fisica4AI/Optics/RR.typ

 #import "../Phys4AI_definitions.typ": *

-The basis of the ray model of light is the observation that, in everyday life experience, light travels in straight lines, or _rays_, that bounce and/or traverse objects that they encounter.

-The ray model is an oversimplification, whose range of validity is confined to the cases where light traverses apertures (lenses, mirrors, and holes) that are very large compared to its wavelength.
-In this case, light (rays) traverses the aperture without disturbance;
-if the aperture is shrunk too much, the passage of light would be distorted beyond the capabilities of the ray model, and phenomena such as _diffraction_ would emerge.

-A *light ray* is defined as an abstract line (does not represent any actual, phyisical quantity) emitted from a _source_, moving in the same direction as the electromagnetic field of light.
-Any narrow beam of light, no matter how narrow, is actually a bundle of parallel light rays close together. *Lasers*, even though still constituted by many parallel light rays, is as good as an approximation can be of a single, isolated light ray.

-Light rays are represented graphically as, as said, straight lines.
-However, the light as a ray model presupposes that light beams are constituted by an infinite number of rays, hence it is not possible to draw them all.
-The idea is to draw only a handful of lines, each consistent with the way the rays are spreading, restricting the focus to the lines that are actually worth taking into consideration.

-The two main ways light rays are drawn is as rays emitted by a source, going in every direction, or as a bundle of parallel lines moving in the same direction.
-Source-like points make sense when dealing with objects that are close-by, not only actual light sources but also surfaces that deflect the incoming light to the surroundings.
-Parallel rays make sense when dealing with very precise sources like lasers or when dealing with far away objects, such as stars, whose incoming light is so distant that the rays arriving at an observer are essentially parallel to each other.

-#figure(
-	caption: [A point-like source emitting rays in every direction (left) and a beam-like bundle of parallel rays (right)], [#grid(
-		columns: (0.5fr, 0.5fr),
-		[#cetz.canvas({
-			import cetz.draw: *
-			set-style(content: (padding: 3pt), stroke: (thickness: 1.5pt))
-			line((0, 0), (3, 0), mark: (start: "stealth", end: "stealth"), fill: black)
-			line((0.5, 1), (2.5, -1), mark: (start: "stealth", end: "stealth"), fill: black)
-			line((1.5, 1.5), (1.5, -1.5), mark: (start: "stealth", end: "stealth"), fill: black)
-			line((0.5, -1), (2.5, 1), mark: (start: "stealth", end: "stealth"), fill: black)
-		})],
-		[#cetz.canvas({
-			import cetz.draw: *
-			set-style(content: (padding: 3pt), stroke: (thickness: 1.5pt), fill: black)
-			line((0, 0), (5, 0), mark: (end: "stealth"))
-			line((0, 0.5), (5, 0.5), mark: (end: "stealth"))
-			line((0, 1), (5, 1), mark: (end: "stealth"))
-			line((0, 1.5), (5, 1.5), mark: (end: "stealth"))
-			line((0, 2), (5, 2), mark: (end: "stealth"))
-		})]
-	)]
-)
+=== Reflection

-The first phenomena that the ray model of light describes is *reflection*: light rays that bounce back from surfaces that they come into contact with.
+The first phenomena that the ray model of light is better-suited to interpret is *reflection*.
+Reflection happens when light "bounces back" from surfaces that it comes into contact with.
 The image of oneself in front of a mirror and the image of the sky mirrored in the water of a pond are examples of reflection.
-The act of "seeing" itself requires reflection: an observed object is actually the light that it reflected coming into contact with the human eye.
+The act of "seeing" itself requires
+reflection: an observed object is actually the light that it reflected coming into contact with the human eye.

 Reflection from a flat, smooth surface, such as a mirror or a piece of polished metal, is called *specular reflection*.
 It can be observed